sofia-pr/Widget-weather/README.md

 # Widget weather!

-React app, que te permite tipear una ciudad y visualizar informacion del clima y el mapa de la misma.
+React App, que te permite tipear una ciudad y visualizar información del clima y el mapa de la misma.

-React app, which allows you to type a city and display weather information and a map of it.
+React App, which allows you to type a city and display weather information and a map of it.